nmcdonnell-kx/docs/docs/interfaces/protobuf/protobuf-types.md

 - Each field name is looked up in the message and its corresponding field value applied
 - Any message fields without a field name/value pair in the dictionary are not explicitly set
-- Where is field value is set to the general null (::) that field name/value pair is ignored
+- Where is field value is set to the generic null (::) that field name/value pair is ignored
 - Where a field name is specified (and its value is not ::) but that field is not present is the message, a type check error is returned

 In addition the dictionary style is used recursively when fields contain other messages: